EUDI Wallet Rollout Status by Member State — April 2026

 The December 2026 deadline is closer than it looks

-This article is the snapshot as of 18 April 2026.
+This article is the snapshot as of 27 April 2026.
 We update it monthly.
 If you are a merchant planning to add EUDI Wallet verification to your checkout, or a developer deciding which country's pilot to integrate first, this is the practical view you need.

-The five readiness tiers
+The four readiness tiers

-Tier 1 — Public sandbox live
+Tier 1 — Live wallet or public sandbox

 Tier 3 — Announced, no public sandbox yet

-- Bulgaria, Finland, Italy, Netherlands
+• Bulgaria, Finland, Netherlands

 Beyond the EU-27